gpdowney/lightweightLSAT/README.md

 The site has not been shared widely.

-I have no interest in social media, so alternative publicity strategies will be required, such as:

-- automated social media,
-- directly contacting undergraduate pre-law advisors.

 ### Videos

 I am currently developing videos to accompany the site.
 The purpose of videos are: